LearnersGuild/learning-os/game/stats/README.md

 For example, if Player A has an ECC of 24.6, and the TEAM_LEAD_THRESHOLD is 10 cycles, then Player A's Target LMR is 0.15375.

-## Membership Days (MD) [Player Stat]

-Total number of days a player joined a team in Deliberate Practice as a Team Member

 ## Membership Cycles (MC) [Player Stat]

 Total number of cycles a player joined a team in Deliberate Practice as a Team Member